wuyichen24/system-design-knowledge/patterns/transaction_patterns/Three_Phase_Commit.md

 ## Solution
 ### Concepts
 ![](../../diagrams/png/3pc_timeout.png)
-- Add a new phase (prepared to commit phase) in the middle of the original 2 phases in 2PC.
+- Add a new phase (prepared-to-commit phase) in the middle of the original 2 phases in 2PC.
 - Provide a dependable recovery solution from a participant failure or both coordinator and participant failure during commit phase.
+- Prepared-to-commit phase reduces a participant's uncertainty as to the outcome of the transaction.

 ### Implementation